We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 Salem Witch Trials

 By July 1692 the witch hunt surrounding the towns of Salem and Salem Village had already been raging for months.
 There was even a special court established to try suspected witches that had been well used.
 It seemed as there was a lull with no new arrests for almost six weeks.
-Residents could almost exhale believing the witch crisis would soon be over.
+Residents could almost exhale believing the crisis would soon be over.
 Almost…

 Almost…